edmore/K_and_R/README.md

 Some C as I read K&R ..

-- To run the code:
+- To run the code, navigate into the chapter folder:
->make program_name.o
+>make --makefile=../Makefile program_name.o
 >
 >./program_name.o

 - To clean dir:
->make clean
+>make --makefile=../Makefile clean